veggerby/shardis/README.md

 - Deterministic ordering for duplicate keys in ordered merge
 - Statistical ring distribution bounds (coefficient of variation heuristic)
 - Non-empty broadcaster shard enforcement & null parameter guards

+### Public API Stability

+All public surfaces across assemblies are snapshotted via `Shardis.PublicApi.Tests` using PublicApiGenerator.
+Baselines live under `test/PublicApiApproval/*.approved.txt` (committed).
+When an intentional API change is made:

+1. Run `dotnet test -c Debug -p:PublicApi` (or simply `dotnet test`).
+2. A `.received` file will be written alongside the affected `.approved` file.
+3. Inspect the diff; if intentional, replace the `.approved` content with the `.received` content and delete the `.received` file (the test does this automatically on next green run).

+The test auto-creates missing `.approved` files (first run does not fail).
+Only stable, documented APIs should be added—avoid leaking internal abstractions.

 ---